resource-watch/slate/source/includes/api/_widget.md

 dataset      |           UuId of the dataset           |    Text |                                 Uuid of Dataset |       No env         |                                            Environment of the Widget.
 Set to 'production' by default                                               |   String |                                 Valid string |       No

-It is possible to create a widget that has a different `env` property to it's parent dataset.
+It is possible to create a widget that has a different `env` property to its parent dataset.

 > To create a widget, you have to do a POST request with the following body: